Policy last updated

 Student Resource Package (SRP) funding is provided to cover the salary of an ongoing school-based Mental Health Practitioner.
 Participating specialist schools receive between a minimum of 0.4 FTE and a maximum of 0.8 FTE, depending on their secondary-aged student enrolments.

 This funding is provided for the Mental Health Practitioners initiative only and allocated funding must be spent for this purpose.
 Prior to spending any accrued unused funding, schools must engage with their Regional Mental Health Coordinator (MHC).
-Further information and advice about suitable alternative uses for unused funding can be found on the MHP initiative Policy and Advisory Library Page or via Regional MHCs.
+Further information and advice about suitable alternative uses for unused funding can be found in the Mental Health Practitioners initiative policy or via regional MHCs.

 MHP initiative funding eligibility for schools with combined Primary/Secondary-aged enrolments